When cooking with brown sugar, it’s essential to know the difference between light and dark brown sugar and how they can affect your recipe.

 The color of brown sugar also affects how it burns.
 Darker sugars will burn more slowly, while lighter sugars will burn more quickly.

-When baking with brown sugar, keep this in mind and adjust your recipe accordingly.
-It may take longer to bake, or you may need to cover the dish for part of the cooking time if you use dark brown sugar.
+If you use dark brown sugar, it may take longer to bake, or you may need to cover the dish for part of the cooking time.

 Differences in Taste